celsasser/isay/readme.md

 ## Action `run`
 ---

 `run` is the rubber and your OS is the road.
 It supports and runs a simple [JavaScript like language](#language) entirely designed with the flow of data in mind.
-The language itself can be broken down into  _functions_, _domains_ and _chains_.
+The language itself can be broken down into  _chains_,  _domains_ and _functions_.

 ### The chain
-The _chain_ is a list of synchronous _functions_ that are executed sequentially.
-The language used to define _chains_ (and _scripts_ which will follow) is a both a subset and non-compliant variation of _JavaScript_.
+The _chain_ is a list of sequentially excecuted, synchronous _functions_.
+A _functions_ output serves as input for the next _function_ in a _chain_.
+The last _function_?
+Nothing is assumed regarding output of last function in a _chain_.
+If you want its results to be sent to `stdout` then you must send it to `std.out`.
+An exception is for nested _chains_ - the result of the last _function_ in a nested _chain_ is returned back to the calling _function_.
+Examples are provided below of nested _chains_.

 The syntax of a _chain_ is as follows:
 ```